argasek/wuhu/README.md

 ## Using the beam system
 1. Click the "Slideviewer" link in the admin
 2. Enter the original slide resolution in which the design was done
 3. Press "Open viewer" - most browsers allow you to switch to fullscreen with F11.
+You can also click anywhere on the screen to toggle fullscreen and hide mouse cursor at the same time.

 Both beam systems rely on simple keypresses for operation.